 This article looks at the American Express Rewards Credit Card.
 This is a little known member of the Amex family which, in one scenario, can prove incredibly useful..

-One of the downsides of cancelling an American Express Preferred Rewards Gold or Platinum charge card is that you are required to empty out your Membership Rewards points account.
+One of the downsides of cancelling American Express Preferred Rewards Gold or The Platinum Card is that you are required to empty out your Membership Rewards points account.
 If you don’t, your points will be lost.